aliftan/skrin/README.md

 # Skrin

-Skrin is an advanced screen recording application built with Electron, offering a user-friendly interface and powerful features for capturing and editing screen content.
+Skrin is an advanced screen recording application built with Electron, offering a user-friendly interface and powerful features for capturing screen content.

 ## Features